 Or perhaps, it’s the Bougainvillea that strikes your fancy, especially at the height of summer.

 We hope you found this blog post about the Can Gio Biosphere Reserve helpful.
 Can Gio is just one of the many interesting day trips you can take from Ho Chi Minh City.
-Most travelers to Ho Chi Minh City use it as a base to travel to the Mekong Delta and Cu Chi Tunnels.
+Most travelers to Ho Chi Minh City use it as a base to travel to the Mekong Delta and Cu Chi Tunnels and it should be in your Vietnam Tour.
 For the best day tours to these 2 fascinating, you might consider booking with a company called Drive Vietnam.
 Drive Vietnam runs the most acclaimed private day tours to the Cu Chi Tunnels and Mekong Delta area.